exakat/exakat/docs/Rules.rst

 ###############

-Mark arguemnts and return types that can be set to string.
+Mark arguments and return types that can be set to string.

 .. code-block:: php